abdul-majid-ahmed/contract-manager/README.md

 # contract-manager
-A hyperledger based smart contract designed to manage transactions related agreemtns between a contract holder and issuer.
+A hyperledger based smart contract designed to manage transactions related agreements between a contract holder and issuer.